 Lumoxiti (Moxetumomab Pasudotox-tdfk) First CD22-Directed Cytotoxin FDA Approved for Relapsed or Refractory Hairy-Cell Leukemia

 Hairy-cell leukemia (HCL) is a rare and indolent hematologic cancer.
 HCL, which is 4 to 5 times more frequent in men than in women, accounts for 2% of all leukemias.
 Approximately 1000 new cases of HCL are diagnosed in the United States annually.

 Lutathera (Lutetium Lu 177 Dotatate) First Radioactive Drug Approved for Gastroenteropancreatic Neuroendocrine Tumors

-2019 Fourth Annual Oncology Guide to New FDA Approvals - Drug Updates, FDA Approvals, Gastrointestinal Cancers
+2019 Fourth Annual Oncology Guide to New FDA Approvals - Drug Updates, FDA Updates, Gastrointestinal Cancers

 Gastroenteropancreatic neuroendocrine tumors (GEP-NETs), also known as carcinoids and islet-cell tumors, are tumors of the neuroendocrine cells that occur in the gastrointestinal (GI) tract.
 GEP-NETs are heterogeneous and complex.
 Although relatively rare, GEP-NETs are more common than other tumors of the GI tract, including stomach and pancreatic carcinomas combined.